 Sacramento guitarist Ross Hammond has played on large stages and in small corners throughout the United States.
 His sound is equal parts jazz, folk, blues, spirituals and world music.
-His latest release is "Humanity Suite," a live, long-form jazz suite written for sextet and recorded at the Crocker Art Museum.
+His next release is "Flight," a solo record for acoustic 6 2tring, 12 string and acoustic slide guitar.
+Flight is available on 4/14/2015.

 Ross has collaborated/gigged/recorded with: